diegoandcontrol/Quiz/README.md

-# practicing and studying react and nextjs
+# practicing and studying react and NextJs